 Regular exercise can improve your health in a lot of ways, including improving circulation and promoting weight loss, both of which can reduce your risk for varicose veins.
 Focus on exercises that benefit the legs and calves, like daily walks and simple ankle or calf stretches.

 Let loose: Wearing clothing that is too tight in the waist, groin, or legs can increase your risk for varicose veins.
 Try to wear loose-fitting pants or skirts whenever possible.
 If you’re already starting to notice a few varicose veins, ask your physician about wearing compression stockings.

 Wear sunscreen: Although most people traditionally find varicose or spider veins on their legs, they can pop up on your face, too, particularly if you’re fair-skinned.
 Lather up with sunscreen before going outside to reduce your risk, even if it won’t be for a long period of time.

 Walk wisely: Aside from not being great for the bones of your feet and legs, high heels can also increase your risk of having varicose veins.
 Try to limit how often you wear high heels to once or twice a week.
 Flat, supportive shoes and sneakers will allow your calf muscles to more effectively pump blood out of your legs.
 If you must wear heels, look for those with a wide heel and thick sole.

 Even after precautionary measures like these, varicose veins can still develop.
 They usually aren’t painful, but can open the door to more serious health issues.
-Learn more about health concerns prompted by varicose veins.
 Talk to your doctor about whether or not to seek treatment and what treatment options are available.